k1mm1nseok/PortfolioRebalancing/README.md

    npm run dev
    ```
 The app expects the backend at `http://localhost:8080/api/v1` (configured in `frontend/src/api/api.ts`).
+Inputs are persisted to `localStorage` (tickers, holdings, min/max weights, views).
+Use the “Reset All” button to clear and revert to defaults.

 ## Repository layout
 - `backend/` — FastAPI app, optimization logic, yfinance data loader.